Thing To Do In Cordoba-Granada,Spain

 Hotel

-We discovered this quaint hotel nestled in a peaceful area near the historical center.
-The San Miguel Hotel provides a comfortable and tidy lodging choice.
-The hotel provides free WiFi and air conditioning for added convenience.
+We discovered this quaint hotel in a peaceful area near the historical center.
+The San Miguel Hotel provides comfortable and tidy lodging.
+For added convenience, the hotel offers free Wi-Fi and air conditioning.

-Though breakfast is not included, there are many dining options in close proximity.
-The hotel exudes a welcoming and cozy ambiance, with rooms that overlook a charming patio.
+Though breakfast is not included, many dining options are nearby.
+The hotel exudes a welcoming and cozy ambiance, with rooms overlooking a charming patio.

-It boasts an excellent location, just a short distance from the town square and major tourist attractions.
-Close to all the animities.
+It boasts an excellent location, just a short distance from the town square and significant attractions.
+It is also close to all the amenities.

-The front desk staff were friendly and helpful, and they accommodated our late arrival without any issues.
+The front desk staff were friendly and helpful, accommodating our late arrival without any issues.

-At night, guests are required to leave their keys at the front desk and will be accessed upon their return.
+Guests must leave their keys at the front desk at night, which they will retrieve upon their return.